Magical girlfriend

 figures that are either not really human (robots, aliens, deities, animals), or that possess extra-human powers of some kind or another (from cyborg enhancements to magical or psychic abilities), which take them beyond the merely human woman."

 Magical girlfriends can be one or many in a single series (always attached to the male lead).
 Because of the tendency for rivals to appear even when there is one female lead and because of the unnatural gender balance among the cast, magical girlfriend comedies are often conflated with harem comedies.
 A good example of this conflation is Oh My Goddess! which is "one of the prototypical 'harem' titles" despite the short-lived nature of most of the romantic rivalries.

 History

-Magical girlfriends initially derived from the US television series Bewitched and I Dream of Jeannie, which was dubbed for the Japanese market.
+Magical girlfriends initially derived from the US television series Bewitched and I Dream of Jeannie, which were dubbed for the Japanese market.
 Sally the Witch was the first anime series inspired by Bewitched, leading to the popularity of magical girls in Japanese anime.